An arrayed CRISPR guide RNA library for Toxoplasma gondii

 Genetic tools for Plasmodium falciparum

 Conditional genome engineering using loxP sites in a small synthetic intron.
 Limitations of novel genetic tools in Plasmodium falciparum are mainly dictated by its low transfection efficiency.
 For that reason, facile application of the tightly controllable conditional Cre/lox system, has been hampered by the fact that flanking target genes with loxP sites can take many months.
 Matt Jones in our lab developed a strategy for easy and rapid conditional genome editing using a loxP-containing synthetic intron (loxPint), tailored for organisms like P. falciparum with short and few introns.
 We demonstrated correct splicing of these introns, and highly efficient excision of the surface protein MSP1, which has previously been refractory to genetic manipulation.
-For more details, see the open access paper below, and contact us if you would like to us to send you these reagents.

 A marker-free P. falciparum cell line for conditional knockout across the life cycle.
 One of the major limitations in studying P. falciparum is that so far only asexual stages are amenable to rapid conditional genetic modification.
 Marta Tiburcio in our lab developed a new marker-free P. falciparum parasite line that expresses rapamycin-inducible Cre recombinase across the full life cycle.
 This allows to test gene function of blood stage essential genes across the lifecycle.
 For further details, please see the paper below and contact us if you would like to us to send you this cell line.